CloudyPhia/UnoFreestyle/README.md

 to attempt to code a "card video game" in Java as my first project.

-This Uno game is currently for one player on a single device who want to have some fun!
+This Uno game is currently for one player on a single device who wants to have some fun!
 During a player's turn, their cards will be shown, and when it's the next player's turn their cards will be shown.
+(When playing with only one player, only their own cards will be shown.)

 Here are some general Uno rules:
 - Every player starts the round with 7 cards.
 - There will be a draw pile.
 At the start of the game, a card will be picked from this deck and will begin the discard pile.
-- When it's your turn, you can choose to **EITHER** discard a card or draw a card from the deck.
+- When it's your turn, you can choose to **EITHER** discard a card **OR** draw a card from the deck.
 - If you cannot play a card, you will have to draw a card from the deck.
 - First person to get rid of all of their cards wins!